Doula Certification Renewals Requirements & application to keep your certification current

 • Any training approved for CERPS or other lactation credentials (birth/postpartum doulas only)

 • Doulas currently enrolled in higher education in a related field can use course credits as proof of continuing education provided the course builds support skills or covers knowledge relevant to the doula's specialty.
+Attach course syllabus as proof.

 continuing education